-Information on the upcoming 2021 elections
+Information on 2021 elections

 The pre-election period, sometimes known as ‘purdah’, describes the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
 The term 'heightened sensitivity’ is also used.

 During this period the County Council will continue to undertake its functions and to a large extent it will be “business as usual".
 However, the Council will seek to avoid dealing with matters that may be politically controversial unless it is necessary for a decision to be made in the pre-election period.
 There are strict statutory rules about the use of Council resources and Council publicity during this period.

 The Council needs to be very careful about what is published during this period.
 Legislation states that we are prohibited to proactively publicise candidates and other politicians involved directly in the election.
 The exception to this is when the Council is required to respond in appropriate circumstances; for example, in an emergency situation or where there is a genuine need for a member-level response to an important event outside the Council’s control.

 It is critical that the Council adheres to these restrictions on political publicity.
 During the pre-election period it is advisable that no proactive events involving members should be arranged.
 Any proactive releases and campaign work during this time should seek to quote the relevant lead officer instead and use them as the contacts for further information.

 Using Council property or street furniture to display election posters and material